General information

 - Ask for the letters well in advance of the deadlines.

-- Ask the recommender if they would like to meet with you first to talk about your plans.
+- Ask the recommender if they would like to meet with you first to talk about your plans, and whether they are able to write you a strong letter of recommendation; be prepared for them to decline.

-- Inform your recommender in advance if you do not intend to waive your right to review the letter of recommendation, and ask if they are still willing to provide one.
-(They are ordinarily assumed to be confidential.)
+- Important: inform your recommender in advance if you do not intend to waive your right to review the letter of recommendation, and ask if they are still willing to provide one.
+(Letters are ordinarily assumed to be confidential—the default is for the applicant to waive their right to review.)

-- Give the recommender a copy of the written statement or letter you will be sending with your application (including any Statements of Purpose); if you plan far enough in advance, the recommender might be willing to look at a draft of this letter and make suggestions for its improvement.
+- Give the recommender copies of your CV, and your portfolio if applicable, plus any statements you will be sending with your application.
+(If you plan far enough in advance, the recommender might be willing to look at your drafts and make suggestions for improvement.)

 - Provide a schedule of deadlines for applications.